September 6, 2022

 2. Water Heater Corrosion and Rust

 Rust and corrosion can affect hot water heaters in different ways.
 If you notice corrosion on your water heater connections – the pipes or valves – it may be time to have those components replaced.
+Your hot water heater leaking from the top or leaking from the thermostat are other signs that you may have corrosion issues with the water lines or components.

 The solution:

 To prevent this problem, inspect the anode rod at least once every two years.
-You’ll probably need to change the anode rod once every 4-5 years (or sooner if you have a water softener) to extend your water heater’s life.
+You’ll probably need to change the anode rod every 4-5 years (or sooner if you have a water softener) to extend your water heater’s life.

 3. Excessive Internal Pressure